TirousCoded/TAUL/docs/language/production rules.md

 This guarantee makes set-like expressions operate akin to charsets.

+### Alternatives

+Certain composite expressions contain nested *alternatives*.

+Alternatives are sequences of nested subexpressions, and act somewhat like composite expressions.

+### FIRST Sets

+All *expressions* and *alternatives* have *FIRST sets*, which given the set of possible symbol sequences matching an expression's/alternative's pattern, is the set of all the *first symbols* in said sequences (excluding empty sequences.)

 ### Expression Precedence

 Excluding the *special top-level expression*, the following lists TAUL expressions in order of